istio/istio.io/content/en/docs/ambient/getting-started/setup/index.md

 title: Install Ambient
 description: Download and Install Istio in Ambient mode.
 weight: 1
+owner: istio/wg-networking-maintainers
+test: yes
 ---

 In this section you'll download Istio CLI (`istioctl`) and install Istio in ambient mode on your Kubernetes cluster.
 You'll need a Kubernetes cluster to proceed.
-If you don't have a cluster, you can use [kind](/latest/docs/setup/platform-setup/kind) or any other [supported Kubernetes platform](/latest/docs/setup/platform-setup).
+If you don't have a cluster, you can use [kind](/docs/setup/platform-setup/kind) or any other [supported Kubernetes platform](/docs/setup/platform-setup).

 ## 1. Download Istio CLI